edthedev/edthedev.github.io/blog/minetest/mods.md

 sethome, sfinv, shields, shipwrecks, skinsdb, spawn, spectator_mode, speed_boots, stairs, steampunk_blimp, tnt, travelnet, vessels, walls, weather, wielded_light, wieldview, wool, x_bows, x_enchanting, xpanes
 ```

+## TODO

+- [ ] Add a way to allow cats to be tamed on our server
+- [ ] Find a fishing mod that I love, or contribute to one until I love it